AnyLog-co/documentation/sql setup.md

 * [connection] - Database connection string.

 ***Note 1***: For SQLite, the logical name of the database can include the path to maintain the data.
-Otherwise, the database data is maintained, for each table of the database, in the default location defined by !dbms_dir.
+Otherwise, the database data is maintained, for each table in the database, in the default location defined by !dbms_dir.
 ***Note 2***: If 'memory' is set to ***true***, the database tables are maintained in RAM (this option is supported by SQLite but not with PostgreSQL).

 Examples: